Skip to main content

 3. Apply Changes & Activate Third-Party Validation

-• On the next login, it will use the new validation settings, sending all scans to your third-party endpoint.
+• On the next login/reboot, it will use the new validation settings, sending all scans to your third-party endpoint.

-• After validation, scans will still be logged in PassEntry for tracking and reporting.
+• After validation, scans will still be logged in PassEntry for tracking and reporting (only on PassEntry readers).

 How It Works

-1. A pass is scanned using a PassEntry reader (via NFC or barcode).
+1. A pass is scanned using a PassEntry reader or VTAP reader (via NFC or barcode).

 2. Instead of PassEntry validating the pass, the scan is sent to your third-party endpoint.